 On this page you will find a brief introduction to the stormwater work in the Mt Eden area followed by updates.
 The realignment works should be finished before the middle of the year.

 March Bessac Joint Venture (MBJV) was awarded the contract to undertake the works.
 MBJV is a partnership between NZ-based company March Construction and specialist French-based tunnelling company Bessac.

-A micro-tunnel boring machine named Jeffie will simultaneously tunnel and lay a replacement 420-metre section of stormwater pipe.
-She has been launched from a 16m-deep shaft at Water Street and is expected to arrive at her Nikau Street reception shaft in April.
+A micro-tunnel boring machine named Jeffie simultaneously tunnelled and laid a replacement 420-metre section of stormwater pipe.
+She was launched from a 16m-deep shaft at Water Street and arrived at her Nikau Street reception shaft in April.

 Water Street launch shaft: 16m deep secant pile construction, 8.5m internal diameter

 Mt Eden Road access shaft: 18m deep, 2.5m internal diameter

 Nikau Street reception shaft: 15m deep shaft, 9.4m internal diameter

 In addition to the stormwater realignment, pollutant traps were installed at Boston and Normandy Roads as part of the stormwater network improvements for Auckland.
 They capture large and non-biodegradable waste such as litter and coarse sediment to prevent it reaching waterways.